 Hogwarts Express Tickets

 Next, we printed off some tickets for the Hogwarts express.
 I found an image of the ticket and printed it off and put them on the stairs.

 To finish off the pictures I made some Have You Seen This Wizard posters.
 I love these as they look so much like the posters in the film.
-I found a digital image you can download and then edit by adding your own photo in Picmonkey.
+I found a digital image and then edited it by adding my own photo in Picmonkey.

 I needed to adjust the photo of the girls using a sepia filter.
 It helps if you get a photo where they are screaming.
 This wasn’t a problem for me as they love pulling silly faces for photos.

-I love this picture you can make as though your Wanted wizard poster gas been put up in Hogsmeade.
+I love this picture you can make it as though your wanted wizard poster gas been put up in Hogsmeade.